 The Criminal Justice System is under scrutiny and reformation efforts are underway.
 We want a system that works diligently and judiciously to both protect the public and rehabilitate individuals who commit criminal behavior.
 What you’re charged with, and sentenced to, will have life-altering consequences.
-Although the criminal justice process can seem unwieldy and unpredictable, Randy Flood is poised to help by offering specialized evaluations, coaching as well as consultation and expert testimony.
+Although the criminal justice process can seem unwieldy and unpredictable, Randy Flood is poised to help by offering specialized evaluations, expert testimony, consultations, and criminal court coaching for individuals.

-Flood has been providing evaluative, counseling and consultative services for criminal courts, attorneys, and probation departments since 1992.
-His specialized knowledge, well-crafted skills and services, and reputation among the psychological and legal community can provide you with the advantage you need to navigate the process and get the just outcome you want and deserve.
-Flood can’t change the facts, but he can help others better understand the facts particularly related to scope and severity of problems, risk to public, risk of recidivism and amenability to rehabilitation.
+Flood has provided evaluative, counseling, and consultative services for criminal courts, attorneys, and probation departments since 1992.
+While he can’t change the facts, he can help others better understand them, particularly related to scope and severity of problems, risk to public, risk of recidivism, and amenability to rehabilitation.
+Having Flood’s specialized knowledge, well-crafted skills and services, and reputation among the psychological and legal community in your corner can provide you the advantage you need to navigate the process and get the just outcome you want and deserve.

 Criminal Court Evaluations